florianeckerstorfer/florian.ec/source/_articles/2015-07-08-apple-music-last-fm-scrobbling.md

 ## Music on iOS

 Scrobbling on iOS is a little bit trickier.
 Again, you need a third-party software.
-[CloudScrob](https://geo.itunes.apple.com/us/app/cloudscrob-for-last.fm/id467016532?mt=8&uo=4&partnerId=11&at=11lSjE) (€0,99) and [QuietScrob](https://geo.itunes.apple.com/us/app/quietscrob-background-last.fm/id741599377?mt=8&uo=4&partnerId=11&at=11lSjE) (free, with €0,99 In-App purchase), both worked in principal for me, but QuietScrob can run in the background, while you have to open CloudScrob everytime to scrobble to Last.fm.
+[CloudScrob](https://geo.itunes.apple.com/us/app/cloudscrob-for-last.fm/id467016532?mt=8&uo=4&partnerId=11&at=11lSjE) (€0,99) and [QuietScrob](https://geo.itunes.apple.com/us/app/quietscrob-background-last.fm/id741599377?mt=8&uo=4&partnerId=11&at=11lSjE) (free, with €0,99 In-App purchase), both worked in principal for me, but QuietScrob can run in the background, while you have to open CloudScrob to scrobble to Last.fm.
+Unlike Simplify on OS X, scrobbling with QuietScrob is not immediate but happes in bulk every 30 minutes (or so).

 It looks like the same restrictions as for scrobbling with iTunes and Simplify on OS X apply.
 However, in addition scrobbling **does not work** when playing an *Apple Music Playlist*.

 CloudScrob has not been updated since November 2013, but QuietScrob latest update is from May 20, so there is hope that developers will find ways to scrobble additional methods of listening on Apple Music.

 I am [feredir](http://www.last.fm/user/feredir) on Last.fm.

+## Updates

+- *8 July 2015, 18:15:* Add note about background scrobbling in QuietScrob

 {% endblock %}